Firmware

-In computing, firmware is a specific class of computer software that provides the low-level control for a device's specific hardware.
-Firmware, such as the BIOS of a personal computer, may contain basic functions of a device, and may provide hardware abstraction services to higher-level software such as operating systems.
-For less complex devices, firmware may act as the device's complete operating system, performing all control, monitoring and data manipulation functions.
-Typical examples of devices containing firmware are embedded systems (running embedded software), home and personal-use appliances, computers, and computer peripherals.
+In computing, firmware is software that provides low-level control of computing device hardware.

+For a relatively simple device, firmware may perform all control, monitoring and data manipulation functionality.

+For a more complex device, firmware may provide relatively low-level control as well as hardware abstraction services to higher-level software such as an operating system.

+Firmware is found in a wide range of computing devices including personal computers, smartphones, home appliances, vehicles, computer peripherals and in many of the integrated circuits inside each of these larger systems.

-Firmware is held in non-volatile memory devices such as ROM, EPROM, EEPROM, and flash memory.
-Updating firmware requires ROM integrated circuits to be physically replaced, or EPROM or flash memory to be reprogrammed through a special procedure.
-Some firmware memory devices are permanently installed and cannot be changed after manufacture.
-Common reasons for updating firmware include fixing bugs or adding features.
+Firmware is stored in non-volatile memory – either read-only memory (ROM) or programmable memory such as EPROM, EEPROM, or flash.
+Changing a device's firmware stored in ROM requires physically replacing the memory chip – although some chips are not designed to be removed after manufacture.
+Programmable firmware memory can be reprogrammed via a procedure sometimes called flashing.

+Common reasons for changing firmware include fixing bugs and adding features.

 History and etymology

-Ascher Opler coined the term firmware in a 1967 Datamation article, as an intermediary term between "hardware" and "software".
+Ascher Opler used the term firmware in a 1967 Datamation article, as an intermediary term between hardware and software.
+Opler projected that fourth-generation computer systems would have a writable control store (a small specialized high-speed memory) into which microcode firmware would be loaded.
+Many software functions would be moved to microcode, and instruction sets could be customized, with different firmware loaded for different instruction sets.

-In this article, Opler was referring to a new kind of computer program that had a different practical and psychological purpose from traditional programs from the user's perspective.

 As computers began to increase in complexity, it became clear that various programs needed to first be initiated and run to provide a consistent environment necessary for running more complex programs at the user's discretion.
 This required programming the computer to run those programs automatically.
 Furthermore, as companies, universities, and marketers wanted to sell computers to laypeople with little technical knowledge, greater automation became necessary to allow a lay-user to easily run programs for practical purposes.
-This gave rise to a kind of software that a user would not consciously run, and it led to software that a lay user wouldn't even know about.
+This gave rise to a kind of software that a user would not consciously run, and it led to software that a lay user would not even know about.

-Originally, it meant the contents of a writable control store (a small specialized high-speed memory), containing microcode that defined and implemented the computer's instruction set, and that could be reloaded to specialize or modify the instructions that the central processing unit (CPU) could execute.
 As originally used, firmware contrasted with hardware (the CPU itself) and software (normal instructions executing on a CPU).
 It was not composed of CPU machine instructions, but of lower-level microcode involved in the implementation of machine instructions.
 It existed on the boundary between hardware and software; thus the name firmware.
-Over time, popular usage extended the word firmware to denote any computer program that is tightly linked to hardware, including BIOS on PCs, boot firmware on smartphones, computer peripherals, or the control systems on simple consumer electronic devices such as microwave ovens, remote controls.
+Over time, popular usage extended the word firmware to denote any computer program that is tightly linked to hardware, including BIOS on PCs, boot firmware on smartphones, computer peripherals, or the control systems on simple consumer electronic devices, such as microwave ovens and remote controls.